Correlations of dihadron polarization in central, peripheral and ultraperipheral heavy-ion collisions: Dihadron polarization in ultraperipheral heavy-ion collisions

 Ultraperipheral nucleus-nucleus collisions (UPC) refer to a specific category of events where the impact parameter becomes so large that the overlapping region between the colliding nuclei disappears.
 Most likely, the two nuclei will pass each other without breaking up.
 Meanwhile, they will produce leptons and hadrons through the exchange of quasi-real photons ($\gamma^*$) or pomerons ($\mathbb{P}$).

 According to classical electrodynamics, a fast-moving nucleus is accompanied by enormous co-moving quasi-real photons.
-However, the momenta of those quasi-real photons are not strictly collinear with that of the large nucleus.
-The typical transverse momentum is about $1/R_{\rm{A}}$ with $R_{\rm{A}}$ the radius of the light source.
-Despite the small value, the intrinsic transverse momentum still gives birth to the dilepton azimuthal angular correlation~\cite{Li:2019yzy,Li:2019sin,Shao:2023zge,Shao:2022stc,STAR:2018ldd,Zhou:2022gbh}.
-To properly take into account this effect, we shall resort to the 5D photon Wigner distribution function~\cite{Jackson:1998nia}.
-However, in this work, we focus on the transverse-momemtum-integrated quantities, and thus start with the following 1D photon distribution
+However, the momenta of those quasi-real photons are not strictly collinear with that of the large nucleus. {The typical transverse momentum is about $1/R_{\rm{A}}$ with $R_{\rm{A}}$ the radius of the light source.
+For a large nucleus with $R_A \sim 7$ fm, the typical intrisic transverse momentum is around 30 MeV.
+Despite the small value, the intrinsic transverse momentum still gives birth to the dilepton azimuthal angular correlation \cite{Klein:2018fmp, Li:2019yzy, Li:2019sin, Klein:2020jom, Xiao:2020ddm, Shao:2022stc, Shao:2023zge} at the extremely back-to-back regime.
+In this process, the QCD multiple-soft-gluon radiation is absent.
+The photon intrinsic transverse momentum effect dominates at $0.99 \pi <\Delta \phi <\pi$ where $\Delta\phi$ is the azimuthal angle between two final state leptons.
+To properly take into account this effect, we shall resort to the 5D photon Wigner distribution function \cite{Klein:2020jom, Xiao:2020ddm}.
+On the other hand, for the QCD events, the parton shower effect results in a transverse momentum imbalance at around $10 \sim 30$ GeV which is much larger than the photon intrinsic transverse momentum.
+Therefore, the intrinsic transverse momentum of the incoming photon is negligible.
+Furthermore, in this work, the transverse momentum imbalance between two final state hadrons has been integrated over.
+Therefore, the photon intrinsic transverse momentum and the parton shower effect do not contribute.
+We thus can start with the following collinear photon distribution \cite{Iancu:2023lel} derived from the equivalent photon approximation \cite{Jackson:1998nia}}

 Here, $\zeta = 2xM_{{p}} R_{\rm{A}}$ with $x$ the momentum fraction carried by the quasi-real photon, $M_{{p}}$ the proton mass and $R_{\rm{A}}$ the nucleus radius.

 We consider the back-to-back dijet production in the UPC process.
 One of the jets produces a $\Lambda$ hyperon while the other produces a $\bar{\Lambda}$.
 The kinematics are illustrated as follows